Concrete (student newspaper): History

-Concretes achievements were recognised in 1995 by The Guardian newspaper and the National Union of Students and shortlisted by both in the 'Student Newspaper of the Year' category.
-By the time of Concretes fiftieth issue, it was being read by 98% of students at UEA.

 Since September 2019 Concrete has run the Concrete Mental Health Crisis campaign to promote wellbeing on campus.
 This followed four student deaths in the space of ten months at UEA.
 A number of prominent figures have added their names to the campaign, including Stephen Fry, Sir Norman Lamb, Gina Miller, Steve Brine and Clive Lewis.
-The campaign is also supported by the mother of a student who took his own life while at UEA as well as the University's Vice-Chancellor.
-By May 2020 UEA launched an opt-in scheme allowing the University to inform a specified person if they have any concerns about the student's welfare, a key aim of Concrete's campaign.
-The campaign's articles and social media posts have been viewed more than 266,000 times online.Concrete's website was redesigned prior to the 2012/13 academic year.
+The campaign is also supported by the mother of a student who took his own life while at UEA as well as the university's Vice-Chancellor.
+By May 2020 UEA launched an opt-in scheme allowing the university to inform a specified person if they have any concerns about the student's welfare, a key aim of Concrete's campaign.
+The campaign's articles and social media posts have been viewed more than 266,000 times online.

+Concrete's website was redesigned prior to the 2012/13 academic year.
 Concrete often operates a live feed for Derby Day on its website and via social media.
-The 2019 Derby Day feed garnered almost 5,000 views.Concrete has previously published annual drugs surveys, house-hunting guides and one-off creative writing supplements with Venue.
+The 2019 Derby Day feed garnered almost 5,000 views.
+Concrete has previously published annual drugs surveys, house-hunting guides and one-off creative writing supplements with Venue.
 There was a short-lived Finance section in the main paper in the year 2017/18.
 The following year it was replaced by the 'Hey UEA' section, which became the 'Home of the Wonderful' section for Media Collective news.